LBHB/NEMS0/README.md

 In [1]: run demo_script.py
 ```

-Open `demo_script.py` in an editor to work through each step of the fit.
+And/or open `demo_script.py` in an editor to work through each step of the fit.

 ### Via jupyter notebook